CampaignChain/campaignchain/README.md

 why we made CampaignChain the first open-source platform for marketing integration.

+## Features

+Check out our Website for [screenshots and feature descriptions](http://www.campaignchain.com/features/).

 ## Technology

 CampaignChain is based on [Symfony](http://symfony.com), a PHP framework.